MazrimT/pi_stream/README.md

 ```

 # Run
-* Put your Stream Key and API key in config/secrets.json
+Put your Stream Key, API key and stream config in the config/config.toml file
-* set up the stream in config/stream_config.toml

 This can't actually run yet, but when it can the idea is to:
 this doesn't work yet, but idea is to do:
 ```bash
 # in the virtual environment
 python pi_stream/app.py
 ```

 Eventually the idea will be that the app that controlls the touchscreen will start first and be in crontab as run on reboot.